2023 Most Popular Social Sciences Bachelor's Degree Schools in Tennessee

 Women make up 64% of the social sciences majors at the school.

 Tennessee Technological University came in at #7 in this year’s edition of the Most Popular Social Sciences Bachelor’s Degree Schools in Tennessee ranking.
-Located in the town of Cookeville, Tennessee Tech University is a public school with a moderately-sized student population.
+Located in the town of Cookeville, Tennessee Tech University is a public college with a moderately-sized student population.

 Women make up 49% of the social sciences majors at the school.